 Gabaix's contribution is significant because it addresses the validity of Zipf's Law as the limit of a stochastic process.
 But the question of the validity of Zipf's Law as an empirical regularity ultimately will rest on reliable econometric findings.
-Previous empirical investigations have sought to directly estimate $\zeta$ in Equation (1) by regressing log size against log rank.
+Previous empirical investigations have sought to indirectly estimate ζ in Equation (1) by regressing log size against log rank.
 Obtaining a regression estimate of $\zeta = 1.00$ is then taken as confirmation of Zipf's Law.

-Thus, for example, Dobkins and Ioannides (2000) report OLS estimates of $\zeta$ , obtained from repeated cross sections of US Census data, that decline from 1.044, in 1900, to .949, in 1990.
+Thus, for example, Dobkins and Ioannides (2000a) report OLS estimates of ζ , obtained from repeated cross sections of US Census data for metro areas, that decline from 1.044, in 1900, to .949, in 1990.
+They also report maximum likelihood estimates for Pareto distributions that decline from .953, in 1900, to .553, in 1990, and for Pareto distributions (but using the upper one-half of the sample only) that decline from 1.212, in 1900, with 112 cities in the entire sample, to .993, in 1990, with 334 cities in the entire sample.
 Gabaix (1999) obtains an estimate equal to 1.005, using the 135 largest metro areas in 1991.
 However, despite general satisfaction (and occasional awe) with the fits obtained for Zipf's Law with US city size data, problems remain.
-Nonparametric results by Dobkins and Ioannides (2000) and a finding of a significant quadratic term in a log rank regression performed by Black and Henderson (1999) continue to raise genuine doubts about the validity of Zipf's Law, even as an empirical regularity.
+Nonparametric results by Dobkins and Ioannides (2000a) and a finding of a significant quadratic term in a log rank regression performed by Black and Henderson (1999) continue to raise genuine doubts about the validity of Zipf's Law, even as an empirical regularity.